 “Who is the best athlete of all-time?”
 That question, this debate, can be as intoxicating as watching the athletes perform.
 Who’s the best boxer of all-time, Muhammed Ali, or Mike Tyson?
 Was there a professional athlete more exciting to watch than Walter Payton?
 Does Michael Jordan have a peer in basketball?
 If you grew up in the Bill Russell, Will Chamberlain era, you think he does.
-Some avid fans could probably list off twenty to thirty athletes on their personal Mount Rushmore of sports, that are not listed here, but the greater question is not who is the best athlete, but how did they achieve elite, Mount Rushmore status?
+Some avid fans could probably list off twenty to thirty athletes on their personal Mount Rushmore of sports, who are not listed here, but the greater question is not who is the best athlete, but how did they achieve elite, Mount Rushmore status?

 Personal preferences often play a role in a person’s list.
 There are also those who achieved rarefied air during their era that sportswriters often find criminally underrated in the historical record.
 Once we eliminate those two groups, we find that the list of elite athletes is very small.
 What is the difference between the professional athletes that achieved rarefied air in their era and that small pack of elite athletes that we consider the best of all time?
 How does an elite athlete appear to execute to perfection every single time out, while another phenomenal athlete executes a majority of the time?
 What’s the difference between the natural gifts of a supreme athlete, like Allen Iverson versus a gym rat like Michael Jordan?
 One word.
 Practice.
 We’re talking about practice.

-The theme of such bar stool discussions often centers around the physical exploits of said athlete, but as author David Wallace suggests, in a posthumous collection of his essays Both Flesh and Not, the physical may no longer as instrumental as it once was in the separation between those in the upper echelon and the elite.
+The theme of such bar stool discussions often centers around the physical exploits of said athlete, but as author David Wallace suggests, in a posthumous collection of his essays Both Flesh and Not, the physical may no longer be as instrumental as it once was in the separation between those in the upper echelon and the elite.

 Most of us have participated in organized sports at one time or another in our lives, and most of us have experienced a point, in practice sessions, where we’ve withered under the demands of a demanding coach that pushed us to levels some may consider cruel and inhuman.